wjakubowicz/django_crm/README.md

 - Define user roles and permissions
 - Enable 2FA login using an authenticator app or a hardware token
 - Ensure data encryption
-- Export data to other document formats such as PDF and XLSX
 - Implement automatic database backup
 - Improve language support and enable language switching
 - Format the phone number to the international format
+- Implement the option to export the map to PDF

 ## Installation
 To get this project up and running on your local machine, follow these steps: